rsimmons/fastidious-envelope-generator/README.md

 - `on`: `true` for gate on/high, `false` for gate off/low
 - `time`: Optional indication of time when gate change is to take effect.
 If omitted, the gate change happens "now".
 If supplied, the time should be in the same coordinates as `AudioContext.currentTime` and >= that `currentTime`.
 Supplied gate times must be monotonically increasing, i.e. it's not allowed to schedule gates at times earlier than other gates that have already been scheduled.

+Note: It is OK to send an 'on' followed by another 'on', or an 'off' followed by another 'off'.
+If an 'on' is sent when the last gate already 'on', then the envelope will behave as if there was an 'off' an infinitesimal time before the new 'on' (and vice verse for 'off' followed by 'off').
+In some cases this will have no effect.
+But it can be useful e.g. in AD mode to only send gate-on notifications to trigger successive notes, without needing to ever send gate-offs.

 #### `.gateOn(time)`